MicrosoftDocs/VBA-Docs/api/Visio.Document.FollowHyperlink.md

 ## Remarks

-If you don't need to pass any information for one or more optional arguments, from Microsoft Visual Basic or Visual Basic for Applications, do not pass a value.
+If you don't need to pass any information for one or more optional arguments, from Microsoft Visual Basic or Visual Basic for Applications, don't pass a value.
 From C or C++, pass an empty variant.

 Visio 4.5 provided an undocumented **Hyperlink** method for a **Document** object that had the following signature: